Chapter 2.04

 2.04.040 Meeting location.

-The council will meet at the County Council Hearing Room on Second Street in Friday Harbor, or such other venue as may be deemed appropriate by the council.
+The council will meet at the County Council Hearing Room in Friday Harbor, or such other venue as may be deemed appropriate by the council.
 On any day that a regular Tuesday meeting will not be held at the County Council Hearing Room, a notice of the alternate location shall be posted at the entry to the County Council Hearing Room.
-The council desires to hold at least one regular Tuesday meeting quarterly on the other ferry-served islands.
+The council desires to hold four regular Tuesday meetings each year on other islands across the three districts.
 (Ord.
+21-2024 § 2; Ord.
 44-2008 § 2; Ord.
 21-2007 § 2.1)

-Regular Tuesday meetings of the council shall be held on at least two Tuesdays of the month unless otherwise held or cancelled by action of the council.
-Changes or postponements will be posted on the County website and notice will be sent to the media who have requested such notice.
-Regular council/staff work sessions, workshops, staff meetings, or study sessions will be held on the Monday preceding the regular Tuesday meeting, or at such times as are scheduled by the council, unless cancelled or postponed in accordance with applicable state or local procedures.
+Regular business meetings of the council shall be held on Tuesdays unless otherwise held by action of the council.
+Council work sessions and workshops will be held on Mondays, unless otherwise determined by action of the council.
+Changes or postponements will be posted on the County website and notice will be sent to the media list maintained by the clerk of the council.
 (Ord.
+21-2024 § 3; Ord.
 6-2013 § 2; Ord.
 44-2008 § 3; Ord.
 21-2007 § 2.2)

 2.04.060 Special council meetings.